Discovery Island Trails Animal Kingdom

 KIDS AND CHARACTERS

-Pocahontas has a meet and greet on the Trail, across from Starbucks.
+Pocahontas has a meet and greet on the Trail.
+She is typically standing on the backside of the Tree of Life, near the entrance across from Creature Comforts.

 The Discovery Island Trails were originally called the Tree of Life Gardens and then the Discovery Island Gardens.